adobe/htl-spec/SPECIFICATION.md

 * **Attribute value:** required; the path to include.
 * **Attribute identifier:** none.

 Includes a rendered resource from the same server, using an absolute or relative path.
 An implementation should create a new request context when retrieving the output.
-It is possible to pass additional request attributes with the `requestAttributes` option.

 > Note: this is comparable to a `<jsp:include page="" />`.